Mortrack/Mortrack_ML_Library/README.md

         - **getSupportVectorMachine()** and **predictSupportVectorMachine():** Support vector machine classification without hyperparameters.
         - **getKernelSupportVectorMachine()** and **predictKernelSupportVectorMachine():** Kernel support vector machine classification without hyperparameters.
         - **getLinearLogisticRegression()** and **predictLinearLogisticClassifier():** Classification with linear logistic regression without hyperparameters.
-   - Functions for reinforcement learning methods (the following do not have a predict method):
+   - Functions for reinforcement learning methods (the following do not have a predict method due to their nature):
         - **getUpperConfidenceBound():** Upper confidence bound with the capacity to learn from an entire complete history.
         - **getRealTimeUpperConfidenceBound():** Upper confidence bound with the capacity to learn from real-time data.
         - **getModifiedUpperConfidenceBound():** Modified upper confidence bound with the capacity to learn from an entire complete history (prediction intervals are used within the logic of the algorithm).